Farmhouse Style Basement TV Wall

 To achieve this look, Rob carefully measured and cut out spaces for the flat screen TV, speakers and a recessed cupboard for his cable box and other equipment.
 Because our panels can be cut to size with a regular wood saw, it wasn't difficult for him to do; but it took a lot of precision to get it just right.

 Next, Rob installed the panels directly onto the drywall with construction adhesive and screws.
-Wellington panels slot together, to ensure an uninterrupted stone pattern, but what Rob did to really give it a professional look was slightly offset each 'row' of panels; so the brick pattern wouldn't be mirrored directly by the panels above or below.
+Somerset panels slot together, to ensure an uninterrupted stone pattern, but what Rob did to really give it a professional look was slightly offset each 'row' of panels; so the brick pattern wouldn't be mirrored directly by the panels above or below.
 It's a simply technique; but an incredible one for ensuring a realistic finish.

 Finally, Rob installed the speakers and outlets over the holes he'd cut in the panels; resulting in a totally seamless finish and the impression that the TV and accessories are practically built into the wall itself.